w3f/polkadot-wiki/docs/learn-registrar.md

 Lastly, if you have provided Twitter handle, you would have to follow [@w3f_registrar](https://twitter.com/w3f_registrar) first.

+After following the Registrar account on Twitter, you will need to send it a DM.
+A simple "hello" will do the trick.

 ![registrar](assets/registrar/12.jpg)

-And then wait for 1 to 2 minutes, the Twitter bot would send a challenge message to you.
+After waiting a few mintues you should receive a challenge similar to the previous two.

 ![registrar](assets/registrar/13.jpg)